 The wood lasts up to five decades, and it is brown or OD green in color.
 It consists of half-inch-long splits on its surfaces.
 Those are the places of injection of the treatment.

 To treat the lumber, one has to soak it in a liquid chemical or preservative and hold it in a pressure chamber.
 The preservatives used to treat the wood are Alkaline Copper Quaternary, Copper Azole, and Micronized Copper Azole.
 These chemicals penetrate deep inside the wood.
 That reduces rot and decay and makes it water-resistant.

 The environmental qualities that come with lumber consist of carbon footprint and low-energy production.
-The wood comes in three types and includes Borate, Alkaline Copper Quat, and rot-resistant treatments.
+The wood comes in three types: Borate, Alkaline Copper Quat, and rot-resistant treatments.
 You are allowed to paint pressure-treated wood structures, but that comes with complications.
 The paint tends to peel off.

 Can you burn treated wood?

 You can burn treated wood.
 You should not burn treated wood indoors or outdoors because it contains toxic chemicals.
 These chemicals are dangerous when inhaled.
 In addition, the smoke and ash are hazardous to health.
-Pressure-treated wood has to be disposed of in a landfill so that you will not put it in the fire mistakenly.
+Pressure-treated wood must be disposed of in a landfill so you will not mistakenly put it in a fire.

-No matter how cold it is, you cannot use pressure-treated wood to feed your fire.
+No matter how cold, you cannot use pressure-treated wood to feed your fire.
+It is even illegal in some states to burn pressure-treated wood.
 As you collect wood to burn, examine as you separate tread and non-treated wood.
-It is even illegal in some states to burn pressure-treated wood.